kimberlyle/TheQuakers/README.md

 ### Tuesday November 26
 Should have a set of 'best' parameters for our window function and present our results.
-If ours cannot beat any of the models, maybe try with the 'Optimization approach"
+If ours cannot beat any of the models, maybe try with the 'Optimization approach" (Update* was able to find out the parameters from Professor Stark and are trying to create a few updated models based on his suggestions)

 ### Thursday November 28
-Thanksgiving (Group members can continue to work on tasks)
+Thanksgiving (Group members can continue to work on tasks) Communicate with each other via github, email, facebook

 ### Tuesday December 3
 Gather outputs from analyzers.
 Use these to make graphs for the final presentation.
 Compare different parameters found by different groups.
 Determine the best model to beat ETAS.

+Regroup and see whether or not we have a model ready to present or if we should create a wrap-up summary presentation of all the work we have done so that we'll have something to show.

 ### Thursday December 5
 Finalize graphs.
 Make information rich with final axis labels, titles, descriptions, links to data sources, etc.